 Here we confronted a long-term field dataset describing abundances of the eight fly species on 21 host plants with laboratory measures of fundamental host use obtained for seven of the fly species on the same plants.
 We first modelled joint species distributions using Poisson-LogNormal (PLN) modelling (Chiquet et al. 2019) and conducted model selection among various combinations of host plant species and ecological covariates (representing temperature, rainfall, elevation, land use and date).
-Residual correlations estimated under the best model were further searched for signs of species interactions.
+Residual correlations estimated under the selected model were further dissected to identify significant traces of unexplained co-occurences.
 Second, we assessed whether knowledge on fundamental host use was sufficient to explain field species abundances by accounting for host plant species either directly or through estimates of female preference and larval performance in laboratory conditions.
-Finally, we tested for a potential dependence of community structuring factors on host plants by replicating the analyses on three subsets of plants: Cucurbitaceae, Solanaceae and the pool of the other plants.
+Finally, we tested for a potential dependence of community structuring factors on host plants by replicating the analyses on three subsets of plants: Cucurbitaceae, Solanaceae and the other plants.

 Materials and Methods